g1eny0ung/hugo-theme-dream/README.md

 **I recommend you go to [Pexels](https://www.pexels.com/) to select your article cover image.(Small size 640 x 426)**

+You can download your article as image when you see a save icon ^_^ (Experimental Feature)

 When your finish your article, remove `draft: true` and run `hugo` to publish your site.

 If your want to have a preview in editing, run: